jado66/reactive-site-creator/README.md

 ## Try Before Downloading

-A live demo is available for testing: https://jado66.github.io/reactive-site-creator-live/
+A live [demo](https://jado66.github.io/reactive-site-creator-live/) is available for testing.

 ## Installation and Usage